 To be aware of the information, is not the same as being able to empathize with it.
 In order to enable people to experience the world through the eyes of a colleague suffering autism, the creators of this experience use several techniques stemming from visual and acoustic stimuli to simulate the feeling.
 This goes a long way to convey how employees can ensure that they are creating a friendly environment for all.

-From a story-boarding perspective, this experience includes several situations throughout the day, like an interaction in the manager’s office, respecting personal space in the lobby, or a crowded elevator, and the need for order in their workstation.
+From a story-boarding perspective, this experience by GMetri - the Virtual Reality Company includes several situations throughout the day, like an interaction in the manager’s office, respecting personal space in the lobby, or a crowded elevator, and the need for order in their workstation.
 It takes the viewer through the challenges a person with autism can face in addition to the tips to address them as well-meaning colleagues.

 Have a look at a scene depicting bright lights and loud sounds, that can be disorienting for a person with autism.
 Colleagues can ensure that their desks are far from glaring lights, active lobbies or windows.